Kunal127069/Team-RKV-CampusPulse/README.md

 Ripunjay: Backend Development & Quality Assurance

-Vardaan: UI/UX & Frontend Development (TypeScript Specialist)
+Vardaan: UI/UX & Frontend Development

 This project was developed for the Innovate 3.0: Hack to Build Hackathon at JIIT Wishtown.